|

 evenly with a rocking tool.
 After that, parts of the plate are polished

-Chin colle is a collage techniques.
+with a scraper, this way levelling the plate's depressions.
+Chin colle Chin colle is a collage techniques.
 Thin pre-glued paper is positioned

 on the inked plate.
 During printing with a press the plate prints onto